-In graph-based modeling techniques such as BPMN [44], UML [13], and EPC [37], a business process is described by a graph notation in which activities are represented as nodes, and control flow and data dependencies between activities as arcs or arrows.
+In graph-based modeling techniques such as BPMN [43], UML [14], and EPC [36], a business process is described by a graph notation in which activities are represented as nodes, and control flow and data dependencies between activities as arcs or arrows

 BPMN.
-The Business Process Modeling Notation (BPMN V1.0) was introduced by the Business Process Management Initiative in 2004 [44].
+The Business Process Modeling Notation (BPMN V1.0) was introduced by the Business Process Management Initiative in 2004 [43].
 The objective of BPMN is to provide a graphical model that can depict business processes and can be understood by both users and developers.
 Flow objects include symbols to represent events, activities, and gateways (i.e., decision points).
 Flow objects are connected to each other via connecting objects that represent sequence flow, message flow, and association.
 A process always starts from an event and ends in an event.
 All other events inside the process are called intermediate events and can be part of the normal flow or attached to the boundary of an activity.
 An attached event indicates that the activity to which the event is attached should be interrupted when the event is triggered.
 The attached event can trigger either another activity or sub-process.
 Typically, error handling, exception handling, and compensation are triggered by the attached event.

 To detail a business process, swim lanes and artifacts can be used.
 Swim lanes are used to either horizontally or vertically group a process into subgroups by rules, such as grouping processes by departments in a company business process.
 Artifacts provide additional information in a business process to make a model more readable, such as text descriptions attached to an activity.
+4

-BPMN (V2.0 beta 1) [2] was released in 2009.
+BPMN (V2.0 beta 1) [3] was released in 2009.
 In BPMN 2.0, the most important update is standardized execution semantics which provide execution semantics for all BPMN elements based on token flows.
 A choreography model is also supported in BPMN 2.0.
 Other significant changes include 1) a data object supporting assignments for activity; 2) updated gateways supporting exclusive/parallel event-based flow; 3) event-subprocesses used to handle event ocurrences in the bounding subprocess; 4) a call activity type that can call another process or a global task; and 5) escalation events for transferring control to the next higher level of responsibility.

-Since BPMN models are expressed using a graphical notation together with natural language, ambiguities can occur in the description of a process.
-Furthermore, BPMN model is not directly executable.
-There are, however, mapping tools that can convert BPMN to executable languages, where the translation is enhanced with the execution semantics of BPMN 2.0.
+Mapping tools that can convert BPMN to executable languages, where the translation is enhanced with the execution semantics of BPMN 2.0.
 For example, the Business Process Execution Language (BPEL) [1] is used for executing business processes that are composed of Web Services.
-A well-known, open-source mapping tool is BPMN2BPEL [33].
-BPMN also does not explicitly support business rules and, instead, uses gateways to express business rule logic.
+A well-known, open-source mapping tool is BPMN2BPEL [31].